paddy3696/CNN_Pytorch/README.md

 - #### Convolution Neural network Class (MyNN)
 The convolution neural network is built using Pytorch with conditions on batch normalization.
 The function **fit** is the contains the neural network pipeline (Forward_prog, compute_loss, back_prop, update_parameters) is used for computing the training and the validation error along with validation accuracy.

-The **train** function consists of data-preprocessing and initializing the model and its paramete.
+The **train** function consists of data-preprocessing, initializing the model and it's parameters.

 The following line of code is an example to define a model using the MyNN class: